fleetdm/fleet/handbook/security-policies.md

 non-confidential, the integrity and availability of public data should be protected.

-*Example Internal Data Types* includes
+*Example Internal Data Types* include

-* Fleet source code
+* Fleet source code.
-* News and public announcements (post-announcement)
+* news and public announcements (post-announcement).
-* Marketing materials
+* marketing materials.
-* Product documentation
+* product documentation.
-* Contents posted on company website(s) and social media channel(s)
+* content posted on the company website(s) and social media channel(s).

 #### Data Handling Requirements Matrix